-This CEP outlines how MAPA and the project team conducted community engagement efforts on the Safe Streets for All (SS4A) project.
-This plan defines how the community engagement team will inform, consult, involve, collaborate, and empower the public throughout the project, detailing communication goals, key messages, audiences, specific outreach tools, and engagement strategies.
-The plan also includes expected timing for sharing project information with key audiences, including under-served communities as defined in USDOT's Equitable Transportation Community Explorer.
+The CEP outlines how MAPA and the project team conducted community engagement efforts on the Safe Streets and Roads for All (SS4A) project.
+This plan defined how the community engagement team would inform, consult, involve, collaborate, and empower the public throughout the project, detailing communication goals, key messages, audiences, specific outreach tools, and engagement strategies.
+The plan also included expected timing for sharing project information with key audiences, including under-served com munities as defined in USDOT's Equitable Transportation Community Explorer.